dgis/emu42android/ReadMe.txt

 This win32 layer will allow to easily update from the original Emu42 source code.
 It can open or save the exact same state files (state.e??) than the original Windows application!

-This application does NOT come with the ROM files!
+Some KML files with theirs faceplates are embedded in the application but it is still possible to open a KML file and its dependencies by selecting a folder on your Android file system.
-You will need KML scripts and ROM files already copied into your Android filesystem.
+If you want to modify them, you can download the already embedded KML scripts here: http://regis.cosnier.free.fr/soft/androidEmu42/KML-original-127.zip
-You can download the KML scripts here: http://regis.cosnier.free.fr/soft/androidEmu42/KML-original-127.zip Or you can download the KML scripts from the original Emu42 Windows application archive (https://hp.giesselink.com/emu42.htm) and you can extract the ROM file from a real calculator (or be lucky on internet).
+Or you can download the KML scripts from the original Emu42 Windows application archive (https://hp.giesselink.com/emu42.htm) and add your ROM files.
-Be careful about the case sensitivity of the filename in the KML script (Linux is case sensitive, not Windows).
+Be careful about the case sensitivity of the filename in the KML script (Linux/Android is case sensitive, not Windows).

 The application does not request any permission (because it opens the files or the KML folders using the content:// scheme).